Concordium/concordium-smart-contract-tools/front-end-tools/README.md

 ## Prerequisites

--   Browser wallet extension must be installed in Chrome browser and the Concordium testnet needs to be selected.
+-   Browser wallet extension must be installed in Chrome browser.

 ## Running the front end